MarcoMeter/endless-memory-gym/README.md

 - generalize,
 - and be robust to noise.

 Especially, these environments feature endless task variants.
 As the agent's policy improves, the task goes on.
-The traveling game "I packed my bag ..." inspired this dynamic concept, which allows for examining levels of effectinvess instead of just sample efficiency.
+The traveling game "I packed my bag ..." inspired this dynamic concept, which allows for examining levels of effectiveness instead of just sample efficiency.

 ## Citation